plus3it/tardigrade-ci/README.md

     provided by the tardigrade-ci/Makefile, and do not need to be redefined in your local Makefile.

+## Makefile prerequisites

+Using the Makefile approach involves calling `make` directly.
+This means make, as well as a few other prerequisites must be installed on the system for it to work.

+* `make` v4.2 or later
+* `jq` v1.5 or later
+* `git` v2.20 or later
+* `bash` v4 or later
+* `sed` v4 or later
+* `awk` v4 or later
+* `grep` v3 or later
+* `xargs` v4.7 or later
+* `curl` v7 or later

+The Makefile is written with Debian-based systems in mind, including Ubuntu, and all those packages can be installed using `apt` from default repos.
+Other platforms ought to work fine, as long as these packages/versions can be installed.
+For example, MacOS is known to work, using `brew` to get a modern version of `bash` and GNU tools (there are many guides, [here is one](https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/)).

+There are a couple make targets that call out to `apt` directly.
+You can avoid that requirement by pre-installing these packages using your own package manager, or simply do not invoke targets that rely on these packages:

+* `zip`
+* `nodejs`

 ## Makefile "operating modes"

 When using the Makefile approach, the `include` directive is a shell command that